jaz770/cryptonite_taskphase_jasmine/Digesting Documentation.md

 # Digesting Documentation
+Teaches looking for help on how to use programs.

 ## Learning From Documentation
 You have to run `challenge/challenge` to get the flag.
 But just entering the command won't work since it needs an argument passed to it.